socialspacedev/chat-tools/beacon-marketing-website.md

     <h1>Let's test Help Scout chat!</h1>
     <br>
     <p>
       This is a chat widget for the marketing website.
-Go click the reddish bubble at the botton right and select the chat option.
+Go click the coral bubble at the botton right and select the chat option.
 Then chat away!
 If you have any feedback, let Andrew know.
     </p>
     <p>
         Note that this uses the <b>test marketing website</b> beacon.